lyxzhb/dstc11-simmc2.1-damo-convai/README.md

 bash run_dstc11_task3.sh
 ```

 **NOTE**: For task 1, 2 and 3, the preprocessing program need to be executed in advance `taskN/scripts/process_for_dstc11_taskN.py`, and the preprocessed dataset can be found under `taskN/data` directory.
+For downloaded checkpoints, they should be put into 'taskN/save_model' directory.
 All script will print the result (Precision/Recall/F1-score) and create a line-by-line *.json prediction for each turn of the preprocessed dataset.

 ### **(Subtask 4) Multimodal Dialog Response Generation**